godaddy/eslint-plugin-i18n-json/examples/README.md

 ## Disclaimer

-- *None of the translations in the examples reflect actual GoDaddy translations for the various languages used.* They were just created using Google Translate for example sake 😉.
+- *None of the translations in the examples reflect actual GoDaddy translations for the various languages used.* They were just created using Google Translate for example's sake 😉.